| Empirical Evidence for the Reality of

 cognitive atrophy - and there are not too many people sharing middle

+ground.
+I know I didn’t!
 I had life all figured out

 from a ‘reductionist’ point of view that allowed no scope for any

 new thought possibilities even when based upon empirical findings.
+I had blind faith without

+cognitive understanding.
 Our life perceptions - even

 for the sake of our mental wellbeing - must be brought into awareness